blazecorex/blaze/README.md

 # blaze

 One life.
 No rewinds.
-Living boldly, thinking freely, chasi
+Living boldly, thinking freely, c